VirulCreator/DropParty/README.md

 >- Let players teleport to drop parties
 >- All messages are configurable and can be easily changed
 ---

+## Setting up the plugin:

+* Place the plugin into the plugins folder of your server.
+* Restart or reload the server to load the plugin and generate a configuration file in /plugins_data/dropparty.
+* Edit the messages and default party settings.
+(OPTIONAL)
+* Reload the plugin with /reload

 ## Download
  [PoggitCI](https://poggit.pmmp.io) < ComingSoon